 Pocket is a great place to get into the habit of accruing content to save and share later.
 Instead of a laundry list of bookmarks or countless emails you’ve sent to yourself with links, it keeps all your interesting images, articles, and videos in one place for reference.
 You can group articles with tags, and the site's built-in search functionality makes finding those articles easy.
 Plus, it integrates with over 500 other apps, like Evernote, for seamless integration.

 And as a bonus, Pocket tweets out their @PocketHits for the most-saved articles on their platform -- a must-follow if you're active on Twitter.
 For other “read-it-later” apps like Pocket, check out Instapaper.

 2) Twitter Lists

-For example, I follow HubSpot on Twitter, but don’t always get a chance to see their tweets when I’m busy.
-Fortunately, HubSpot also releases daily newsletters of their blog posts.
-That way if I don’t catch something notable on social media, I’m likely to catch it on email.
+Newsletters serve as a fantastic daily reminder to get your content curation done.
+For example, I follow HubSpot on Twitter, but don’t always get a chance to see its tweets when I’m busy.
+Fortunately, HubSpot also offers an email subscription.
+That way, if I don’t catch something notable on social media, I’m likely to catch it on email.